WellthCare

 “Family coverage” sounds like it should mean a health benefit designed around real family life.
 In practice, it usually just means a different payroll tier and a longer list of people attached to one employee record.

-That gap-between how benefits are built and how families actually use them-is one of the most overlooked drivers of frustration, delayed care, and avoidable claims.
-The rarely discussed truth is simple: the unit of care is the individual, but the unit of behavior is the household.
+That gap—between how benefits are built and how families actually use them—is one of the most overlooked drivers of frustration, delayed care, and avoidable claims.
+The unit of care is the individual, but the unit of behavior is the household.

-When employers treat family benefits as a pricing category instead of an operating system, families end up doing the hardest work themselves: coordinating appointments, managing medications, sorting out bills, and trying to figure out what’s “covered” before they get surprised by what isn’t.
+Employers treat family benefits as a pricing category instead of an operating system.
+Families end up doing the hardest work themselves: coordinating appointments, managing medications, sorting out bills, and trying to figure out what’s covered before a surprise bill hits.

 Why “family coverage” is usually not a family system

 Most employer plans are designed around the employee as the primary “member.”
-Spouses and children are treated as dependents-which is an administrative label, not a reflection of who actually drives healthcare decisions.
+Spouses and children are treated as dependents—an administrative label, not a reflection of who actually drives healthcare decisions.

-Here’s what happens behind the scenes in most organizations:
+Look at what actually happens in most organizations:

 • Care happens to individuals (your child, your spouse, you).